Mechanical Design Services Enclosures, DFx, and Structural Analysis

 Beyond enclosures, Qmax Systems undertakes complete mechanical system design for products that include moving parts, mechanisms, electromechanical actuation, or complex multi-body assemblies.
 Our capability spans kinematic design and mechanism analysis through detailed part design, assembly drawing sets, and BOM for procurement.

-System-Level Mechanical Capabilities
+System-Level Capabilities

 Mechanism Design & Kinematics

-Linkage geometry, cam and follower, pivot and hinge design, travel limits, actuation force analysis
+Linkage geometry, cam and follower, pivot and hinge design, travel limits, actuation force analysis.

 Electromechanical Integration

-Motor and actuator mounting, encoder alignment, harness routing within mechanical sub-systems
+Motor and actuator mounting, encoder alignment, harness routing within mechanical sub-systems.

-Optical and Sensor Systems
+Optical & Sensor Systems

-Mechanical design of optical assemblies and precision mounting structures
+Mechanical design of optical assemblies and precision mounting structures for demanding environments.

 Cable Management

-EMI-segregated routing, strain relief design, bend radius compliance
+EMI-segregated routing, strain relief design, bend radius compliance throughout the assembly.

 MT, Cost, Assembly & Compliance